pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

     :height: 150 px
     :align: center

 The raw OSM data are being loaded when running the `download_osm_data` rule and stored in the folder `pypsa-earth/data/osm/{region}/pbf/`.
 Here `region` denotes a continent, e.g. Africa, or a macro region, e.g. Central America, where the countries of interest belong.
-The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and writen as a geojsons in the folder `pypsa-earth/data/osm/{region}/Elements/`.
+The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and written as a geojsons in the folder `pypsa-earth/data/osm/{region}/Elements/`.
 All network data (generators, substations, lines and cables) for each country are stored as geojson files.

 The cleaned OSM network data that are the output of the `osm_data_cleaning` rule, which process the raw OSM data to obtain cleaned datasets of all the network assets, namely generators, substations, lines and cables.
 These data are stored in `/resources/osm/` folder.